Peak Age of Information in Priority Queueing Systems: Numerical Study

 We begin our discussion by comparing simulation results with exact solutions for M/M/1+$\sum1^{*}$ system with $k=2$.
 The comparison is done by changing one parameter from $\lambda_{1},\ \lambda_{2},\ \mu_{1}$ and $\mu_{2}$ while keeping the others fixed.
 The results are shown in Figure \ref{fig:M/M/1-Queues-with}.
 From plots in Figure \ref{fig:M/M/1-Queues-with} we can see that the simulation results match the exact solutions that we provide in Section \ref{subsec:Exact-Analysis-for}, thus verifying our results.
-Figure \ref{fig:M/M/1-Queues-with}(a) shows that when we increase the arrival rate for the priority 1 queue, its PAoI is drastically decreased, while the PAoI for queue 2 increasing linearly.
+Figure \ref{fig:M/M/1-Queues-with}(a) shows that when we increase the arrival rate for the priority 1 queue, its PAoI is drastically decreased, while PAoI for queue 2 increases constantly.
 Figure \ref{fig:M/M/1-Queues-with}(b) shows that if we increase the arrival rate of queue 2, its PAoI will decrease dramatically, while PAoI of queue 1 increases slowly.
 Figure \ref{fig:M/M/1-Queues-with}(c) and (d) show that when service rate increases, PAoI for both queues are decreased.
 Interestingly, we find that when queue 1 has a low service rate, PAoI for both queues will be large, while PAoI of queue 1 is not significantly affected by the service rate change of queue 2.
-It also implies that the average PAoI across all queues, i.e., $\frac{1}{k}\sum_{i=1}^{k}\boldsymbol{E}[A_{i}]$, is more sensitive to the arrival rate and service rate of high priority queues.
-We then test how the average PAoI across queues is affected by parameters, which we show in Figure \ref{fig:Average-PAoI-of}.
-From Figure \ref{fig:Average-PAoI-of}(a) we see that by increasing the service rate of either queues, the average PAoI across queues will be reduced, and increasing the service rate of queue 1 makes this reduction more significant.
+We then test how the average PAoI across queues (i.e., $\frac{1}{k}\sum_{i=1}^{k}\boldsymbol{E}[A_{i}]$) is affected by parameters, which we show in Figure \ref{fig:Average-PAoI-of}.
+From Figure \ref{fig:Average-PAoI-of}(a) we see that by increasing the service rate of either queue, the average PAoI across queues will be reduced, and increasing the service rate of queue 1 makes this reduction more significant.
 Figure \ref{fig:Average-PAoI-of}(b) shows that by increasing the arrival rate of queue 2, the average PAoI across queues is decreased.
-This is because the PAoI for queue 1 is not sensitive to the arrival rate of queue 2, as we show in Theorem \ref{thm:infty bound}.
+This is because the PAoI for queue 1 is not sensitive to the arrival rate of queue 2, as we also show in Theorem \ref{thm:infty bound}.
 However, when we increase the arrival rate of queue 1, the average PAoI will decrease drastically at the beginning, and increase afterwards.
 This is because the PAoI of queue 2 increases constantly when we increase $\lambda_{1}$, which we also see from Figure \ref{fig:M/M/1-Queues-with}(a).
-Note that although we only discuss the optimization problem of minimizing average PAoI across queues here, since we have the exact solution for PAoI, we could also formulate and solve optimization problems such as minimizing average weighted PAoI (similar to \cite{kadota2016minimizing}) and minimizing the maximum PAoI (similar to \cite{huang2015optimizing}).
+Note that although we only discuss the optimization problem of minimizing average PAoI across queues here, since we have the exact solution for PAoI, we could also formulate and solve optimization problems such as minimizing average weighted PAoI (similar to \cite{talak2019optimizing}) and minimizing the maximum PAoI (similar to \cite{huang2015optimizing}).